anthonypz/VanLife/README.md

 # VanLife

-A fullstack app for renting travel vans during your next road trip.
-Discover available vans, Host your own van, or rent a travel van today!
+A fullstack app for renting travel vans on your next road trip.
+Host your own van, or discover and rent a travel van today!

 **Link to project:** http://thevanlife.netlify.app/